visnuc/r-scripts/README.md

 # R scripts

-An effort to put together the r codes that public health specialists frequently need to analyze their data.
+An effort to put together the r codes that public health professionals frequently need to analyze data.

 ## Contributor